18 ways to organise your kitchen

 The kitchen is a great place to start — clearing yourself some extra space and having everything you need to hand helps keep the busiest room in the house running smoothly.

-Here are some Sugru projects you can get done over a weekend and enjoy the benefits through the year — clutter begone! :)
+Here are some projects with Sugru Mouldable Glue you can get done over a weekend and enjoy the benefits through the year — clutter begone! :)

 Sugru is great if you need to bond two different materials together — here we have used Sugru to attach jam jars together to create stackable storage towers.